PhoenixPan/JavaCookBook/Class.md

 3.
 4.

+## Helper Class
+Non-public top-level class, usually used to support the public class.

 ## Nested Class
 1. A class within the body of another class or interface, either static or non-static.
 2. **Inner class/Member class**: Non-static nested class.